Roman Legionary Decorations

-The Roman Legion, like most organized armies throughout history had a very distinguished awards system.
-Decorations were usually worn by the soldiers on parades and were generally awarded at the end of a campaign or could be added to the eagle standards for entire units.
+The Roman Legion, like most organized armies throughout history, had a very distinguished awards system.
+Decorations were usually worn by the soldiers on parades, and were generally awarded at the end of a campaign.
+They could also be added to the eagle standards for entire units.

 The following are some of the known awards in order from least to most important:

-Torques A minor rank & file decorations for valor worn around the neck.
+- Torques A minor rank and file decoration for valor, worn around the neck.

-Armillae Another rank & file minor decoration for valor worn as an armband.
+- Armillae Another rank and file minor decoration for valor, worn as an armband.

-Phalerae A third type of rank & file decoration was an embossed disc, worn on the uniform.
+- Phalerae A third type of rank and file decoration was an embossed disc, worn on the uniform.